yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

 **When you run the GoShimmer software, your device becomes a node in the network.
 By running a node, you can test the network and keep up to date with regular changes.
 When all the modules become available, this network will become the Coordicide testnet, which is a release candidate for the next IOTA protocol.**

 You have two options for running a node.
-You either can run the node as a service in a Docker container, or you can run the node on the file system of your local device.
+You either can run the node as a service in a Docker container, or you can build the node from source.

-## Run the node in a Docker container
+## Run a node in a Docker container

 When you run a node in a Docker container, it's similar to running it in a lightweight virtual machine.